National Marine Science Centre, Australia

 The National Marine Science Centre (NMSC) is part of the School of Environment, Science and Engineering, at Southern Cross University.
 Located in Coffs Harbour, New South Wales, on the east coast of Australia and adjacent to the Solitary Islands Marine Park.

+The National Marine Science Centre, situated at the boundary of the stunning Solitary Islands Marine Park in sub-tropical Coffs Harbour, boasts one of the finest locations globally for researching coastal and marine ecosystems and their diverse inhabitants.
+Research at the NMSC is enhanced by state-of-the-art marine laboratory and field facilities.

+With expertise in areas such as marine biodiversity and ecology, aquaculture, estuarine and coastal processes, and coastal management, a rich foundation is established for teaching and research initiatives focused on conserving and sustaining marine environments impacted by urbanisation and climate change.